- 01 How to Open Disk Management in Windows 11

 Any of the factors will lead to the cannot shrink volume Windows 10 problem.
 In these cases, how to shrink volume or how to shrink C drive?
 Don't fret.
 This article will learn to use a professional partition management tool to shrink volumes when Disk Management is not available.
 Moreover, we will also provide you effective methods to make the Shrink Volume option work again.

 When you failed to shrink volume due to unmovable files or file system issues, don't worry.
-You can use third-party software to partition hard drive to overcome the limitation of Microsoft technology.
-Powerful Disk Management alternative software - EaseUS Partition Master can help you easily shrink C drive in Windows 10/8/7 with simple clicks.
+You can use third-party free software to partition hard drive to overcome the limitation of Microsoft technology.
+Powerful Disk Management alternative freeware - EaseUS Partition Master Free can help you easily shrink C drive in Windows 10/8/7 with simple clicks.

-Download this user-friendly disk management tool and learn how to shrink partitions with simple steps.
+Download this user-friendly free disk management tool and learn how to shrink partitions with simple steps.

 Step 1: Locate and select target partition to shrink

-On the main window, right-click on the partition that you want to shrink and select "Resize/Move".
+Go to the Partition Manager section, right-click on the partition that you want to shrink and select "Resize/Move".

 Step 2: Adjust to shrink partition

-Use your mouse to drag one of its ends to shrink partition space.
+Use your mouse to drag the end of the target partition to shrink partition space.

 You can also adjust the partition size box to shrink the target partition.
 Once done, click "OK" to continue.